If you’re looking for the advantages and disadvantages of eBooks, let me guess, you haven’t warmed up to eBooks just yet.

 Our preference for physical books isn’t out of practicality and functionality: it’s an old habit.

-Like most habits, we won’t know the benefit of alternative until we let go of the old habit and replace it with the new.
+Like most habits, we won’t know the benefit of alternatives until we let go of the old habit and replace it with the new.

 eBooks require fewer resources to produce than physical books: no paper printing, no paperback covers, no packaging cost and no shipping cost.